top of page

 Solid Bleached Sulfate (SBS)

-SBS paper is a virgin (non-recycled) coated paper stock with a smooth, white surface, making it perfect for premium, high-quality printed packaging.
-It's commonly used for food, cosmetics, and pharmaceuticals because it looks clean, gives good color contrast, and can be coated for moisture protection.
+SBS paper is a virgin (non-recycled) paperboard with a smooth, white surface that works well for high-quality printed packaging.
+It is often used for food, cosmetics, and pharmaceutical packaging because it looks clean, prints sharply, and can be coated for added moisture resistance.

 Coated Recycled Board (CRB)